 |Instructor Basics||Course Basics|

-You are expected to follow the University Academic Honesty Guidelines and the Student Honor Code adopted by the Student Body:
+You are expected to follow the Student Honor Code adopted by the Student Body:

 Specifically, you are expected to refrain from cheating, to stop others from using your work to cheat, to be clear about giving credit to others rather than plagarizing, and to make only fair use of copyrighted materials and software.